 Project Overview

-The Baker Lake Uranium Project is Bayridge Resources’ flagship exploration asset, located in Nunavut’s Kivalliq Region.
+The Baker Lake Uranium Project is Bayridge Resources’ exploration asset, located in Nunavut’s Kivalliq Region.
 The project covers an underexplored land package with extensive surface exposure and modern geophysical coverage.
 Historical exploration results and regional datasets support a phased, data-driven evaluation of uranium exploration targets within the Thelon-Baker Basin.

 The Baker Lake Uranium Project has been evaluated using modern airborne geophysical surveys, including gamma-ray spectrometry, electromagnetic (EM), and magnetic datasets.
 These surveys have identified widespread uranium anomalism across the project area and outlined approximately 70 kilometres of interpreted prospective strike associated with favourable structural and lithological settings.